melezhik/outthentic-dsl/README.md

 Stream function returns an arrays of streams.
 Every stream holds all the matched lines for given block.
 So streams preserve group context.
-Number of streams relates to the number of successfuly matched blocks.
+Number of streams relates to the number of successfully matched blocks.

 Streams data presentation is much closer to what was originally given in stdout: